Share Buttons

 Tips

-· If you do not have a muslin cloth, you can squeeze out the starch using your hand as well.
+• If you do not have a muslin cloth, you can simply squeeze out the excess starch using your hands.

-· If you don’t air dry the Cassava after squeezing out the starch, then it may absorb more oil while frying due to the moisture, yet, this step is optional.
+• If the cassava is not air-dried slightly after squeezing, it may absorb more oil while frying because of the remaining moisture.
+However, this step is optional.

 Friday, June 5, 2020